Assigning Payment Methods

-This guide is for developers looking to store payment methods via API.
+This guide is for developers looking to assign both card and bank account payment methods via the Payarc API.

 📰